 That’s more than 50+ slides of example code, advice, and guidance into understanding and getting started in this world.
 It’s a beast of a document and took a lot of time to put together, so please remember to thank Euan for his efforts and generosity.

 Lastly, it’s important to note that if you intend to publish your work on social media, which we greatly encourage you to do if you want your skills to be noticed, then please do remember to abide by our user agreement and credit StatsBomb as your data source when doing so.
 Our User Guide and Logos can be found in our media pack.

-To access the data, go through our Github here
+Access the data through our Github

 If you’re an aspiring analyst, these resources are here to assist you.
 You could be the latest analyst to get hoovered up into professional football.